gigasquid/gigasquid.github.io/source/_posts/2016-05-29-one-fish-spec-fish.markdown

 Although, it meets our criteria, it's missing one essential ingredient - rhyming!

-Let's fix this by adding an extra predicate `number-rhymes-with-color`.
+Let's fix this by adding an extra predicate `number-rhymes-with-color?`.

 ```clojure
 (defn fish-number-rhymes-with-color? [{n :n2 c :c2}]